stinkyink/book-publishing-guide/chapter4.markdown

 Your time (and money) will be far better spent advertising YOURSELF in the following ways, or investing in the online methods we’ve previously discussed.

-### Book Marketing Tip 8: Get around
+### Book Marketing Tip 8: Get Around

-Research local events then find and attend wherever possible any reading groups or book clubs.
+Research local events then find and attend wherever possible reading groups and book clubs.
 If you’re confident enough in the quality of your book you can even go as far as providing free copies of your books to these groups and inviting/encouraging feedback.